Board-Certified Veterinarians

 Positive Reinforcement Training: The Science Behind Why Punishment Backfires

-Peer-reviewed evidence — not opinion — shows reward-based training creates better-behaved, happier, and longer-lived pets.
+Peer-reviewed evidence shows reward-based training creates better-behaved, happier, and longer-lived pets.

 The Critical 8–16 Week Socialization Window